icinganalysis/icinganalysis.github.io/content/basics/intermediate.md

 ### Using icing conditions definitions

 - skill: use the Appendix C icing envelopes
-  - Identify conditions that yield the maximum freezing rate for given geometries and flight conditions
+  - Identify conditions that yield the maximum ice thickness for a given geometry and flight conditions

+### Introduction to accuracy and variance

 ### ice protection